gssi/clinical-mastitis-risk/README.md

 │       └── training.py                                 # Trains RNN/LSTM/GRU models and provides classification results
 │
-├── workspace/                                          # User-defined working directory (not included) │   ├── data/                                           # Input and processed datasets (not included) │   │   ├── db_modeling/                                # Input and processed data for modeling branches (not included)
+├── workspace/                                          # User-defined working directory (not included) │   ├── data/                                           # Input and processed data (not included) │   │   ├── database/                                   # It contains the raw tabular datasets (not included) │   │   ├── db_modeling/                                # Processed data for modeling branches (not included)
-│   │   │   ├── dl/                                     # Input and processed data for DL branch (not included)
+│   │   │   ├── dl/                                     # Processed data for DL branch (not included)
-│   │   │   ├── ml/                                     # Input and processed data for ML branch (not included)
+│   │   │   ├── ml/                                     # Processed data for ML branch (not included)
-│   │   │   ├── shared/                                 # Input and processed data common to both branches (not included)
+│   │   │   ├── shared/                                 # Processed data common to both branches (not included)
 │   ├── artifacts/                                      # Schemas, ids, metadata, fitted imputer (not included) │   ├── logs/                                           # Reports and logs (not included) │   └── models/                                         # Classification results and hyperparameter files (not included)